Comprehensive Post-COVID Care Now Available! Click here to learn more.

 What Causes Small Blood Clots In Urine

-Hematuria is experienced in two types, gross hematuria and microscopic hematuria – The first one is where you can witness visible blood in urine, while the latter type can only be diagnosed once you get it tested by your doctor.
+Hematuria (blood in urine) is experienced in two types, gross hematuria and microscopic hematuria.
+The first one is where you can witness visible blood in urine, while the latter type can only be diagnosed once you get it tested by your doctor.
 Regardless of the type, it is immensely important for anyone experiencing blood clots in urine, to get themselves checked and determine the reason that causes it.
+In this blog, you will get the answer to what causes small blood clots in urine. so let’s dig into the causes.

 What is Hematuria (blood clots in urine)?